rcrowther/django-static_models/README.md

     ./manage.py viewstaticmerge

-By default modelstaticmerge will not touch files if it finds the fenerated file wukk ve the same size as the existing file.
+By default 'modelstaticmerge' will not touch files if it finds the generated files work are the same size as the existing file.
 This is similar to 'rsync' behaviour.
-Also, it will nat add a file extension.
+Also, it will not add a file extension.
 But you have these options,

 -  -o, --overwrite       Replace currently existing files (default is to ignore if unchanged)
 - -e, --html_extension  Add '.html' extension to generated files.